Name

 - How are transmission capacity and connection timelines impacting site selection, permitting, and investor confidence in new projects?

-- What coordination mechanisms exist (or are needed) to align mining development with long-term energy system planning across government, utilities, and Indigenous communities?
+- What coordination mechanisms exist—or could be enhanced—to better align mining development timelines with long-term energy system planning across government, utilities, and Indigenous communities?

 - How can Ontario ensure new energy infrastructure delivers both industrial power and sustainable benefits for Indigenous and local communities?